segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 S3 Secret -  S3 Secret credential for the S3 bucket.
 Available from your Acoustic Customer Success or Services resource.

-S3 Region  - Should always be us-east-1 unless directed by Acoustic otherwise.
+- **S3 Region**: Should always be us-east-1 unless directed by Acoustic otherwise.

 Version:	- No Need to Edit - Provides a metatag to confirm the version currently in effect.
 Last-Modified: 02.01.2024 10.30.43